 RETAINED EXECUTIVE SEARCH

-Since its inception in 1990 as a retained executive search firm, Shulman Associates has worked with some of the world’s most successful brands; Apple, HP, Oracle, Visa, AOL, and General Motors to name a few.
+Since its inception in 1990 as a retained executive search firm, Shulman Associates has worked with some of the world’s most successful brands; Apple, HP, Oracle, Visa, AOL, Microsoft, and General Motors to name a few.

 A brief history from my perspective: Up until the late 2000s, retained and contingency recruiters were charging the same 25% – 33.3% fee basis with various discounts for repeat business.
 Then contingency recruiters started heavily discounting their fees to 7% – 15%.
 Cost-conscious companies quickly pivoted to contingency placement, moving away from retained search in favor of cheaper fees.
 Concurrently, ATS (applicant tracking software) and job boards became extremely popular and companies started hiring junior entry level “recruiters” to respond to massive amounts of incoming resumes generated by these technologies.
 The result is what we have today – companies being barraged with resumes from candidates that are not appropriate for the job, frustrated hiring managers with incomplete and overtaxed teams, and candidates never hearing back from said companies.
-All a result, for the most part, of companies wishing to save money.

 The attention to details retained search supports is unparalleled, as is retained search’s success rate.